majemedia/MajeMedia-WC-No-PO-Boxes/readme.txt

 3. Settings page with configurable messaging (no html markup allowed)

 == Changelog ==
+= 2.0.1 =
+* Fix: Accidentally used a PHP7.0 only argument.
+Fixed to allow for php 5.3+
+* Fix: Settings page was throwing notices when new, unsaved shipping methods were displayed

 = 2.0.0 =
 * New: Restrict by Shipping Method per Shipping Zone
 * New: Filter: [mwnpb_restrict_shipping_method](https://www.majemedia.com/plugins/no-po-boxes/#mwnpb_restrict_shipping_method)